-Curious to see some of the best beaches of Borneo?
-Choosing your seaside experience can depend on various factors, you may want to consider geographical location, snorkelling & diving opportunities and FCO advice.
-Here I give you an overview of the best beach options to help you make the right decisions for your Borneo holiday.
+Curious to relax on the best beaches of Borneo?
+Choosing your seaside experience can depend on various factors, you may want to consider geographical location, snorkelling & diving opportunities and FCDO advice.
+Here I give you an overview of the best beach options to help you make the right decisions for your luxury holiday to Borneo.

 When wondering what to do in Borneo, most people will think first of the wildlife and nature.
 However, Borneo is home to some of the best beaches in Malaysia – if not, the best beaches in the far east.